NHSDigital/booking-and-referral-media/README.md

 ## Project structure

-> Provide the user with an outline of your repository structure.
-This template is primarily designed for publications teams at NHS England.
-Projects with different requirements (e.g. more complex documentation and modelling) should look to [DrivenData's cookiecutter project structure](https://drivendata.github.io/cookiecutter-data-science/#directory-structure), as well as our [Community of Practice](https://nhsdigital.github.io/rap-community-of-practice/training_resources/python/project-structure-and-packaging/) for guidance.

 ```text
 |   .gitignore                        <- Files (& file types) automatically removed from version control for security purposes
 |   config.toml                       <- Configuration file with parameters we want to be able to change (e.g. date)